evanwill/refine-lessons/refine-book.md

 In the expression box, type `value.parseHtml()`.
 Notice that the preview shows a complete HTML tree starting with the `<html>` element.
 It is important to note that `parseHtml()` will automatically fill in missing tags, allowing it to parse these cell values despite not being valid HTML documents.
-To extract the sonnet text, select the `p` tag, add an index number, and the function `innerHtml()`:
+Select the `p` tag, add an index number, and use the function `innerHtml()` to extract the sonnet text:

 `value.parseHtml().select("p")[0].innerHtml()`